And Matthew Broderick is always busy doing a play or a movie...

-Answering Vogue's 73 Questions in 2014 at their West Village townhouse, where they hosted a $40,000-a-plate fundraiser for President Barack Obama in 2012 and which featured a ping-pong table set up in the family room, Parker noted they'd been in the neighborhood for 13 years.
-(The following year they flipped a Greenwich Village property, also with ping-pong table, for $18.25 million, taking a $745,000 loss.
+Answering Vogue's 73 Questions in 2014 at their West Village townhouse, Parker noted they'd been in the neighborhood for 13 years.
+(The following year they flipped a Greenwich Village property, for $18.25 million.
 In 2012 they added a residence in Brooklyn Heights to their portfolio, and in 2016 they reportedly snatched up two adjoining townhouses on their current street with an eye on creating one huge mega-mansion.)

-Because Parker happens to be on a show called Divorce now, interviews while she's on the promotional circuit inevitably gravitate toward musings on family and marriage—namely what makes it work and what doesn't.
-Having been married for two decades make Parker and Broderick the object of much romantic fascination anyway, but now the personal questions actually align at least partially with the craft.
+Because Parker went on to be star on a show called Divorce, interviews while she was on the promotional circuit inevitably gravitate toward musings on family and marriage—namely what makes it work and what doesn't.
+Having been married for more than two decades make Parker and Broderick the object of much romantic fascination anyway, but the personal questions actually aligned, at least partially, with the craft.
 (She was married the entire time she played the single lady, Carrie Bradshaw, after all.)

 "There is an enormous amount of discussion and dissection and introspection [between Matthew and I] about it.
 We have common interests and we still really enjoy each other's company," Parker told London's Telegraph in 2016.
 "We are suited to each other"—she reportedly shrugged—"at least for the time being."

-"I know it sounds dreary and not sexy, but I think the most important part of it is companionship," Parker added, echoing what Broderick said in 2014 about being "friends above everything else."
-SJP continued, "For me, it's about asking myself: who do I want to sit with, in Ireland?
+"I know it sounds dreary and not sexy, but I think the most important part of it is companionship," Parker added.
+"For me, it's about asking myself: who do I want to sit with, in Ireland?
 'Who do I want to see those ruins with?
 Who is still the most challenging to me?
 Who do I like best?'"
-(They have a cottage in County Donegal, Ireland, near where Broderick's family hails from, and Parker also loves getaways to their Hamptons beach house.)

 About that very particular pitfall that almost all couples run up against after a long time, "It's very normal to be interested in other people," the actress said.
 "But it doesn't mean you have to follow through."

-More recently, despite convincingly playing a character (she earned another Golden Globe nomination last year) who has experienced the unraveling of a long marriage, Parker sounds blissfully un-jaded in her optimism about marriage's potential for greatness.
+Despite convincingly playing a character who has experienced the unraveling of a long marriage, Parker sounds blissfully un-jaded in her optimism about marriage's potential for greatness.